anirudhtechandscience/quasi-detect/README.md

 ## How can you help

 The most helpful thing would be contributing to the codebase.
 This is my first serious project ,so if you see bad code quality, please tell me.
-I would never stop this project because of my PC ,but it's not fun to use a crusty Dell that gets skin-burningly hot ,but still chugs when opening a browser,for ML tasks.
-Donations, if you can can afford it, are appreciated at BTC address : bc1qlk2hpgh3kg5l3psscdsduep5qul0dszmwwrtrf